 I recommend Kapwing’s free Convert Video tool.
 Start by uploading the video clip that you were going to post.

 Step 2: Convert the File to an MP4

-Once you’ve uploaded to Kapwing, select the MP4 option in the dropdown menu in the upper right corner.
-If you have a short clip and want to convert it to a GIF, Kapwing also lets you do that.
+Once you’ve uploaded to Kapwing, watch the video preview to make sure your video matches the section you want to post on Twitter.
 Use the Trim video button to narrow down the section you want to include in your final post.

 Step 3: Download and share on Twitter